neumino/neumino.github.io/movies.md

-### Fences
+### Ballerina
-*Released on 2016-12-16, vote average 4.3*
+*Released on 2016-12-14, vote average 6*

-An African American father struggles with race relations in the Unites States while trying to raise his family in the 1950s and coming to terms with the events in his life.
+Set in 1879 Paris.
+An orphan girl dreams of becoming a ballerina and flees her rural Brittany for Paris, where she passes for someone else and accedes to the position of pupil at the Grand Opera house.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/a2m6Jvp0bUw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RQBkvddF32I?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>